Axe not what your country can do for you…

 (2012) Horror Action (20th Century Fox) Benjamin Walker, Dominic Cooper, Anthony Mackie, Mary Elizabeth Winstead, Rufus Sewell, Jimmi Simpson, Robin McLeavy, Alan Tudyk, Marton Csokas, Joseph Mawle, Erin Wasson, John Rothman, Cameron M. Brown, Frank Brennan, Jaqueline Fleming.
 Directed by Timur Bekmambetov

 Our nation’s 16th president is widely beloved, considered our most courageous and visionary president and for good reason.
-He led our nation through its darkest hour, freed the slaves and in general kept the nation together.
+He led our nation through its darkest hour, freed the slaves and in general kept the nation together even as it was coming apart.
 He also rid the country of vampires.
 Yeah, that was him.

 Abraham Lincoln (Walker) watches as his mother (McLeavy) is murdered by Jack Barts (Csokas), whom Abe’s father (Mawle) crossed when he protected his impetuous son from stopping Barts from whipping an African-American boy.
 Young Abraham wants revenge but his more level-headed dad makes him swear not to do anything foolish which Honest Abe does…until his father passes away.